 I am looking forward to sharing with you my concerns for these our times.
 In particular the context of Fatima, Garabandal and Akita as well as private revelation given to the Saints in respect of the diabolical attacks we are witness to on the family, marriage, the Holy Eucharist and the Church.
 I will also counter the false ideologies and lifestyles of these times by referring to Divine Revelation, the Magisterium of the Holy and Apostolic Church, Canon Law and true orthodoxy.

-As we move through the liturgical year and toward the fulfilment of prophesy, I will, with your permission, continue to share more of my story, ‘A Road to Emmaus.’
+As we move through the liturgical year and toward the fulfillment of prophesy, I will, with your permission, continue to share more of my story, ‘A Road to Emmaus.’

 As a final footnote to this article, please be aware that all donations continue to go to Aviso’s PayPal account which keeps these pages on-line.
 None are received by me, and neither will I ever take or need any.